Best View Of Istanbul

 Camlica Hill, which is very crowded on weekends, is flooded by local visitors.
 It is a frequent destination for tourist groups in Istanbul, and the guides say that a photo taken in Çamlıca makes you half-Istanbul. Çamlıca Hill is the spot where the Bosphorus is best observed.

-It is also considered as an economic travel point since it is operated by the social facilities within the body of Istanbul Metropolitan Municipality, long-term social facilities did not serve due to Covid 19 - they are open as of August 2020. (if it was paid, It would still be visited a lot) Apart from the social facilities, there are cafes and restaurants with wonderful views.
+It is also considered an economic travel point since it is operated by the social facilities within the body of Istanbul Metropolitan Municipality, and long-term social facilities (if it was paid, It would still be visited a lot) Apart from the social facilities, there are cafes and restaurants with wonderful views.
 It is the best place to eat traditional snack pancakes.
 Roasted corn, chestnuts which are indispensable in winter and spring, and ice cream in summer are the classic snacks I wrote, but it is the best place where you can dream while eating.
 Mansions, fountains, tea and coffee shops, restaurants, and cafes operated by the Istanbul Metropolitan Municipality (cafes and restaurants on the hill) will provide pleasant moments at attractive prices.

 Camlica Hill View (Landscape)